 Stay in touch.

 Everyone wants to feel like they’re being kept in the loop.
-This means that it’s important to send newsletters, event invitations and speciality emails to customers who have signed up for your mailing list.
-With the right email marketing tools, you should be able to segment customers by behaviour and provide more personalised offers that get them in the door more often.
+This means that it’s important to send newsletters, event invitations, and specialty emails.
+With the right email marketing tools, you should be able to segment customers by behavior and provide more personalized offers that get them in the door more often.

 Reward your customers for coming back with a loyalty program, be it a with a digital software program or an old-school punch card.
 Loyalty programs serve as encouragement to return, and are especially helpful to differentiate your business from similar ones in your area, respondents said.